 Seated on the other side of the negotiation table your potential investor has an opinion on your exit value, chance of success, what percentage they want to own and how much they are prepared to pay for it.
 During negotiation your cap table is very important.

-- Secondly, by exploring a range of scenarios you can decide what is negotiable, what is off the table and what your limits are.
+- By exploring a range of scenarios, you can decide what is negotiable, what is off the table and what your limits are.
 You can use your cap table to be better prepared to negotiate a deal that is right for you and your company.
-It can be helpful to think backwards from a potential exit, which is why we incorporated an exit modeling tool into captable.io.
+It can be helpful to think backwards from a potential exit, which is why we incorporated an exit modeling tool into LTSE Equity.

-In conclusion, there are a few key behaviors around your cap table that can make the difference between smooth sailing and an embarrassing and costly repair job on your companies capital structure.
+There are a few key behaviors around your cap table that can make the difference between smooth sailing and an embarrassing and costly repair job on your company's capital structure.